elichan5168/eli5168.github.io/README.md

 ### Copyright

-Modifications based on Jekyll theme: Not Pure Poole; Check License.md.
+Modifications based on Jekyll theme: Not Pure Poole and the previous license is included in index.html file.

 ## License